joelplotnik/tweakster/README.md

 ## Installation

-Follow the steps below to set up the Tweakster application on your local machine:
+Follow the steps below to set up Tweakster on your local machine:

 1. Clone the repository: